Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: Multivariate extension

 This follows by upper triangularity: the change-of-basis matrix between the monomial system $\{x^\alpha e^{-|x|^2/2}\}$ and $\{h_\alpha\}$, ordered by any total ordering compatible with~$|\alpha|$, is upper triangular with nonzero diagonal entries~$2^{|\alpha|}$.
 Since $\bigcup_{N\ge 0}\operatorname{span}\{h_\alpha:|\alpha|\le N\}$ is dense in $\mathcal{S}(\R^d)$, so is $\{x^\alpha e^{-|x|^2/2}:\alpha\in\N_0^d\}$.
 The conclusion follows from Proposition~\ref{prop:total-unique-d}. \end{proof}

-\begin{remark}[Scope of the multivariate extension] The Carleman-type uniqueness (Theorem~\ref{thm:positive-kernel-unique}) also extends to~$\R^d$ for any positive $\varphi\in\mathcal{S}(\R^d)$, among densities in $L^2(\R^d,\varphi\,dx)$: the argument uses the fact that polynomials are dense in $L^2(\R^d,\varphi\,dx)$ whenever $\varphi>0$ satisfies a multivariate Carleman condition, which holds automatically for Schwartz functions.
+\begin{remark}[Scope of the multivariate extension] The Carleman-type uniqueness (Theorem~\ref{thm:positive-kernel-unique}) also extends to~$\R^d$ for any positive $\varphi\in\mathcal{S}(\R^d)$ satisfying an exponential tail bound $\varphi(x)\le C\,e^{-a|x|}$, among densities in $L^2(\R^d,\varphi\,dx)$: the argument uses the fact that polynomials are dense in $L^2(\R^d,\varphi\,dx)$ whenever $\varphi>0$ satisfies a multivariate Carleman condition, which holds under the exponential tail bound.
 The Denjoy--Carleman extension (Theorem~\ref{thm:dc-unique}) to~$\R^d$ requires additional care---in particular, the notion of quasi-analyticity in several variables is richer---and is left for future work.
+In summary, in~$\R^d$ the Gaussian and Carleman-type uniqueness theorems hold, and with them all results of the paper that are not specific to one dimension; only the Denjoy--Carleman uniqueness remains open.

 The multivariate Gaussian uniqueness theorem is the building block needed for extending the framework to standard multivariate statistical models (location-scale families, elliptically contoured distributions, etc.), where the kernel $\varphi(x) = c\exp(-\frac{1}{2}x^{\!\top\!}Ax)$ arises naturally through the quadratic form of the model. \end{remark}